NIHBS Queen Rearing Group Scheme overview & requirements for applicants

 The scheme will run over two plus years and enable us to bring on groups of beekeepers with the necessary skills to breed queen bees, become self sufficient in queen rearing and supply others in the local area with quality queens.
 Participation in year two will rely on the group achieving certain goals and give feedback to those managing the scheme in year one.
+At the end of year one each group will have a nuc which can be swapped with a genetically different one with a group in a different area.
 In year three the groups will be required to assist with the start up of new groups by supplying a nuc of bees to them headed by a quality queen.

 Mentoring and tuition will be provided by experienced queen bee breeders mainly using online materials.

-The group size will be a minimum of 6 members with a maximum of 12.
+The group size will be a minimum of 10 members with no maximum.
 At least one member will have been a NIHBS member in the previous year to ensure genuine applications.

-A reliable contact will be delegated to manage the group who will be the link between the group and the NIHBS administrator, they will also coordinate the group’s finances and any insurance requirements etc. and oversee the setting up of a WhatsApp group for internal and external group chat and mentoring.
-All members of the groups are to join NIHBS for the duration of the project and also be members of a national beekeeping association.
+A reliable contact, the administrator, will be delegated to manage the group who will be the link between the group and the NIHBS administrator, they will also coordinate the group’s finances and any insurance requirements etc. and oversee the setting up of a WhatsApp group for internal and external group chat and mentoring.
+All members of the groups are to join NIHBS for the duration of the 2 year project and also be members of a national beekeeping association.
 The groups are to be based on the islands of Ireland and have the use of a suitable apiary site.

 Mentoring through Zoom and WhatsApp/email, contact and advice on reading material and online content.
 Provision of genetic material to commence queen rearing and a small amount of tools.

 An administrator to act as point of contact with NIHBS and to steer the group.
 Also at least one experienced beekeeper with some knowledge of queen rearing to be the point of contact with the mentor for the weekly virtual update.